STEP 1. SHOW INTEREST

 STEP 2.
 ATTEND AN ASSESSMENT DAY

 Our Assessment Days are the perfect chance for us to meet in person, find out more about each other and ensure you are one of the remarkable people we are looking for.
-This is also a great opportunity to ask some questions and ensure you are right for The Bushcraft Company and we are for you.
+This is also a great opportunity to ask some questions and ensure you are right for The Bushcraft Company and we are for you, (please ensure you bring along 3 documents of identity along with you to the assessment day)

 STEP 3.
 ATTEND TRAINING